MASN: Orioles and Nationals telecasts

-The network carries live telecasts of all Orioles and Nationals games that are not televised by a national broadcast or cable network, and produces the pre-game and post-game shows Nats Xtra and O's Xtra, which bookend the game telecasts.
+The network carries live telecasts of all Orioles games that are not televised by a national broadcast or cable network, and produces the pre-game and post-game show O's Xtra, which bookend the game telecasts.
+Before the 2026 season, corresponding Nationals games and Nats Xtra shows were produced.
 As with all Major League Baseball broadcasts, MASN-produced games are available for streaming out of the teams' respective territories at MLB.tv, with local viewers able to watch highlights for a certain amount of time following the conclusion of each game.

-Because the Orioles and Nationals play many games at or around the same time of day, MASN operates a second network, MASN2, which serves as an overflow channel when there are scheduling conflicts.
-Every cable and satellite provider that receives MASN receives MASN2 as well.
-As of 2019, MASN scheduled each baseball team to play the same number of games on each network.
-According to MASN's website, the schedule for which team will play on which network on a given day is set before the season begins.
-For Beltway Series games, the home team's regular broadcast crew covers the game on MASN and the visiting team's broadcast crew covers the game on MASN2.
+Because the Orioles and Nationals play many games at or around the same time of day, MASN operated a second network, MASN2, which served as an overflow channel when there were scheduling conflicts.
+Every cable and satellite provider that receives MASN received MASN2 as well when MASN2 was still operating.

+For the 2026 season, Nationals broadcasts no longer aired on MASN, instead airing on the league produced Nationals.tv.

 Production history

 Through the 2017 season, MASN also produced over-the-air television broadcasts of Nationals and Orioles games for television stations in their respective primary markets – producing Nationals games seen on CBS affiliate WUSA-TV (channel 9) in Washington and Orioles games seen on CBS owned-and-operated station WJZ-TV (channel 13) in Baltimore.
 Those games were shown on MASN in all of the network's territory, including the Baltimore and Washington markets.

 From 2008 through 2013, MASN used five broadcasters to provide simultaneous coverage of the annual Beltway Series between the Orioles and the Nationals, using the network's on-air staffs in an unconventional "mixed-booth" arrangement whenever the Orioles and Nationals played one another.
 Each team was represented by a color analyst and two sideline reporters for their respective telecasts, with play-by-play announcers each broadcasting for half of the game.
 The games were simulcast on both MASN channels (MASN and MASN2).
 Beginning in 2014, MASN dropped the mixed-booth format and returned to producing separate Orioles and Nationals broadcasts for the games as normal.

 Due to the COVID-19 pandemic, MASN did not send its commentators to away games since the 2020 Major League Baseball season, with all games being broadcast remotely from booths at Camden Yards or Nationals Park.
-This persisted into the beginning of the 2022 season, even with almost all other MLB broadcasters having transitioned back to on-site broadcasts; an MASN spokesperson stated that "The global pandemic required all of us to learn new lessons in innovation, resourcefulness, and resilience.
+This persisted into the beginning of the 2022 season, even with almost all other MLB broadcasters having transitioned back to on-site broadcasts; a MASN spokesperson stated that "The global pandemic required all of us to learn new lessons in innovation, resourcefulness, and resilience.
 MASN is carrying forward some of those lessons."
 The remark was interpreted by a Washington Post writer as an implication that this was for budgetary reasons.
 On April 26, it was reported that MASN had reversed the decision.